Clinical Use of Apheresis (BSH 2025)

 • Stem cell collection in Auto and Allograft

-• T-cell collection for DLI
+• T-cell collection for CAR-T and Donor Lymphocyte Infusions (DLI)

 Technical Aspects